-Karna is now on his way to the USA where he will be hosted by Katie Norman (May), Kate Donahue (June 2019), Keely Burke (July), Britta Tollefsrund (August) and Natalie Osborne.
+Karna’s arrived in the USA where is with Katie Norman in the Milkwaukee Shakespeare Festival that will start on June 27.
+He will then travel to Kate Donahue, Keely Burke, Britta Tollefsrund (August) and Natalie Osborne.
 We are sure that these strong and creative ladies have a series of surprises for Karna and for us!
 Please continue to follow his adventures here.

 What did he see So far?

 Prior to his world-wide travel Karna visited the Kattaikkuttu Gurukulam to experience the daily life of its students and staff.
 Over Diwali he accompanied some of the students and volunteers to their villages.
 You can see what he saw here.

 With thanks to Rebekka Gather and Hannes Langanky.

 “Ooouhhh, I see a world of Magic.
 Look!
 Everything can happen….”